Tetranyble/ugbana-backend/README.md

 - Or visit the url on Mac System `http://ugbana-backend.test/api/v1/documentation#/`

 ##### And that's it.
 Let's get hacking.
+Note: use the test user account `developer@ugbanawaji.com` and password `password`.
+This account has manager privillage to get start

 Note: Before starting the local development server ensure you have set up the database connection and the database server is up and running.